 I like struggle.
 I like my protagonists to have to go over the top to try and achieve something.
 To sacrifice.
 To risk everything.
-To go in unprepared and still have to find a way.
-What I don’t like, is someone who is uncannily good at something and doesn’t have to work for it.
+To go in unprepared and still have to find a way to come out victorious.
+What I don’t like is someone who is uncannily good at something and doesn’t have to work for it.
 That’s not interesting.
 It doesn’t add tension, and it really doesn’t make me root for the character.
 And that’s not to say I don’t enjoy reading competent characters.
 On the contrary, those are my favourites – those characters who are smart and capable but still have to work hard.
 They’re still challenged.
 Things still go wrong.
 In spite of all their abilities, they make bad decisions.
 It makes them more compelling.
 A protagonist that can do anything is just not fun to read about.

 3. The Secret Evil Sibling

 Probably my most hated trope.
 I hate it every time I see it.
 It’s stupid, cheesy, and contrived.
-It’s the sort of thing I expect for a cheap thrill in a soap opera, but not in a more well-thought out narrative.
+It’s the sort of thing I expect for a cheap thrill in a soap opera, but not in a more well-thought-out narrative.
 I don’t think I’ve ever seen it done well and I will probably never like it.
 Not to mention, that sort of thing is always telegraphed from the flipping moon so it’s never a surprise.
 It’s just annoying and immediately turns me off the story.
-A secret twin who is also evil t is always so unbelievable it’s an immediate immersion breaker.
+A secret twin who is also evil is always so unbelievable it’s an immediate immersion breaker.
 Secret siblings are fine.
 Siblings who are, or become villains are also fine.
 But the two of them together?
 Just no.

 4. Forced Love Interest

 I don’t know why people feel the need to force a romantic subplot into a story.
 Romance is nice when it supports the narrative and adds something to the characters, but not every story needs to have it.
 It’s especially frustrating when its a friend of the protagonist who suddenly forced into the role of a love interest for no other reason than to check the romance box.
-I’m not a big fan of romance, I’ll be the first to admit it, but even I can appreciate a well-constructed romance plot that elevates the other aspects of the story rather than muddle the characters and drag the pace.
-Thankfully we seem to be moving away from the poorly shoehorned romance plot because I for one am tired of seeing them.
+I’m not a big fan of romance, I’ll admit it, but even I can appreciate a well-constructed romance plot that elevates the other aspects of the story rather than muddle the characters and drag the pace.
+Thankfully, we seem to be moving away from the poorly shoehorned romance plot because I for one am tired of seeing them.

 5. The Orphaned Hero

 This is especially true with YA, but the parents of heroes have an alarmingly high mortality rate.
 It’s been used so often as motivation for the protagonist that I’m almost desensitised to it at this point.
-It feels cheap and lazy as a motivation, and an easy way of getting rid of a character and potential obstacle.
+It feels cheap and lazy as a motivation and an easy way of getting rid of a character and potential obstacle.
 I understand why – it’s hard to save the world, especially for a kid or a teenager, if their parents are still around.
 I just don’t like it.
 Especially since it is so often the mothers that get the axe.
 And that’s not to say there aren’t stories that do it well, because there always will be some stories where it’s justified.
 Unfortunately, it’s not all of them, and I just don’t enjoy it.